TIF Purchase Rehab

 To qualify, you must at minimum:

-• Be able to obtain a mortgage from our participating lender
+• Be able to obtain a mortgage from our participating lender.

 • Demonstrate and certify that your total household income is at 150% or below the Area Median Income (AMI).
 See below income chart.